Foreclosure Mediation Program in Delaware

 How Does Foreclosure Mediation in Delaware Work?

 Foreclosures in Delaware are judicial, which means the lender has to file a lawsuit in state court to foreclose.
-The lender starts the suit by filing what's called a "complaint" with the court and serving a copy on you (the borrower), along with a summons to appear in court.
+The lender starts the suit by filing a "complaint" with the court and serving a copy on you (the borrower), along with a summons to appear in court.

 Delaware's foreclosure mediation law (Del.
 Code Ann.
 Tit.
 10 § 5062C) creates a process for homeowners in foreclosure to connect with a housing counselor and participate in a mediation session before the court may enter a judgment of foreclosure.